Askarbek-orakov/ASAR/docs/index.md

 git clone https://github.com/Askarbek-orakov/ASAR.git

 ```
 d.
-Folder will be saved as "ASAR".
+The folder will be saved as "ASAR".
 Open the folder and go to subfolder "R", where you will find "app.R".
+Please, open "app.R" with RStudio and then click on "Run App" button.